 - feature automated and/or manual components.
 Automated controls are control functions embedded within system processes such as application enforced segregation of duty controls and interface checks over the completeness and accuracy of inputs.
 Manual internal controls are those operated by an individual or group of individuals such as authorization of transactions.

-The resulting combination of individual controls encompasses all of the following aspects of ICOFR:
+The combination of individual controls encompasses each of the following aspects of the system of ICOFR:

 - Accounting policy – design and implementation.
-To ensure the globally consistent recording and reporting of the Group’s business activities in accordance with authorized accounting policies.
+Controls to promote the consistent recording and reporting of the Group’s business activities on a global basis in accordance with authorized accounting policies.

 - Reference data.
-Controls over reference data in relation to the general ledger, on and off-balance sheet and product reference data.
+Controls over reference data in relation to the general ledger and on and off-balance sheet transactions including product reference data.

-- Transaction approval, capture and confirmation.
-Controls to ensure the completeness and accuracy of recorded transactions and that they are appropriately authorized.
-Controls include transaction confirmations which are sent to and received from counterparties to ensure that trade details are corroborated.
+- New product and transaction approval, capture and confirmation (“NPA/NTA”).
+Controls are intended to ensure the completeness and accuracy of recorded transactions as well as appropriate authorization.
+Such controls include transaction confirmations which are sent to and received from counterparties to help ensure that trade details are corroborated.

 - Reconciliation controls, both externally and internally.
 Inter-system reconciliations are performed between relevant systems for all trades, transactions, positions or relevant parameters.
 External reconciliations include nostro account, depot and exchange reconciliations.

-- Valuation including Independent Price Verification process (“IPV”).
-Finance performs valuation controls (“VC”) at least monthly, in order to gain comfort as to the reasonableness of the front office valuation.
-The results of the VC processes are independently reviewed by the Global Valuation Oversight Group.
-The results of the VC process are assessed on a monthly basis by the Valuation Control Oversight Committee.
+- Valuation including the independent price verification process (“IPV”).
+Finance performs IPV controls at least monthly in order to evaluate the reasonableness of the front office valuation.
+The results of the IPV processes are assessed on a monthly basis by the Valuation Control Oversight Committee.
 Business aligned valuation specialists focus on valuation approaches and methodologies for various asset classes and perform IPV for complex derivatives and structured products.

 - Taxation.
-Controls to ensure tax calculations are performed properly and that tax balances are appropriately recorded in the financial statements.
+Controls are designed to ensure that tax calculations are performed properly and that tax balances are appropriately recorded in the financial statements.

-- Reserving and judgmental adjustment.
-Controls include processes to ensure reserving and judgmental adjustments are authorized and are reported in accordance with the approved accounting policies.
+- Reserving and adjustments based on judgment.
+Controls are designed to ensure reserving and other adjustments based on judgment are authorized and reported in accordance with the approved accounting policies.

-- Balance Sheet Substantiation.
-The substantiation of balance sheet accounts involves determining the integrity of the general ledger account balances based on supporting evidence.
+- Balance Sheet substantiation.
+Controls relating to the substantiation of balance sheet accounts to promote the integrity of general ledger account balances based on supporting evidence.

 - Consolidation and other period end reporting controls.
 At period end, all businesses and regions submit their financial data to the Group for consolidation.
 Controls over consolidation include the validation of accounting entries required to eliminate the effect of inter and intra company activities.
 Period end reporting controls include general ledger month end close processes and the review of late adjustments.

-Each year, management of the Group undertakes a formal evaluation of the adequacy and effectiveness of ICOFR.
-This assessment as of December 31, 2010 excludes internal controls relating to Deutsche Postbank AG, which was initially consolidated on December 3, 2010.
-This evaluation incorporates an assessment of the effectiveness of the control environment as well as the detailed controls taking into account:
+Each year, management of the Group undertakes a formal evaluation of the adequacy and effectiveness of the system of ICOFR.
+This evaluation incorporated an assessment of the effectiveness of the control environment as well as individual controls which make up the system of ICOFR taking into account:

-- The financial misstatement risk of the relevant financial statement item, considering such factors as materiality and the susceptibility of the particular financial statement item to misstatement.
+- The financial misstatement risk of the financial statement line items, considering such factors as materiality and the susceptibility of the particular financial statement item to misstatement.

-- The susceptibility of the control to failure, considering such factors as the degree of automation, complexity, risk of management override, competence of personnel and the level of judgment required.
+- The susceptibility of identified controls to failure, considering such factors as the degree of automation, complexity, risk of management override, competence of personnel and the level of judgment required.

-In addition, Group Audit provides assurance over the design and operating effectiveness of ICOFR by performing periodic and ad-hoc risk-based audits.
+In addition, Group Audit evaluates the design and operating effectiveness of ICOFR by performing periodic and ad-hoc risk-based audits.
 Reports are produced summarizing the results from each audit performed which are distributed to the responsible managers for the activities concerned.
-These reports, together with the evidence generated by specific further procedures that Group Audit performs for the purpose provide evidence to support the annual evaluation by management of the overall operating effectiveness of the ICOFR.
+These reports, together with the evidence generated by specific further procedures that Group Audit performs also provide evidence to support the annual evaluation by management of the overall operating effectiveness of the ICOFR.